Visiting Students Program 2023-2024 Academic Year

 - AAMC Standardized Immunization Form

-- Medical Malpractice Insurance ($1,000,000/incident; $3,000,000 aggregate)
+- Medical Malpractice Insurance ($1,000,000/incident; $3,000,000 aggregate, at minimum)

 - BLS/ACLS Certification Card

 - OSHA Training

 - Influenza Vaccine Documentation (For late Fall-Spring rotations, flu shot should be for the current flu season)